Nex320/sodu/README.md

 # Ever want to remove sodu?
-Just run the following command (Please run the chmod command before doing this!)
+Just run the following command (Please enter the sodu directory and run the chmod command before doing this!)

 ./install --remove